 November 3, 2006 We’re growing more convinced by the day that the future of mobility does not look like the automobile – we suspect the old concept of lugging a few tons of steel around to carry one or two people will be seen as excessively wasteful very soon, and accordingly expect the market for short-distance, one and two person transport to offer a plethora of interesting alternatives.
 Like this one!
 Suzuki is showing an interesting fuel-cell-powered wheelchair prototype named the MIO to assess customer interest.
 The MIO features a fuel cell that uses methanol as a fuel source to generate hydrogen and therefore electricity.
 The tank holds 4 litres and that’s sufficient to provide MIO with a range of approximately 25 miles.
 There’s also an LCD display showing fuel level and power sources.
 Therefore, unlike wheelchairs that rely solely on mains charging of the battery, it addresses users’ fears of being stranded at some distance from their home.

-« Back to The Fuel Cell Wheelchair
+Read the full article: The Fuel Cell Wheelchair